Robust deep learning-based semantic organ segmentation in hyperspectral images: Discussion

-\paragraph{Segmentation performance} We found that the segmentation performance for all input modalities generally improved with larger spatial granularity of the input data.
-There is only one exception to this, visible in \autoref{fig:benchmarking_box_ASD} and \autoref{fig:ranking_metrics}: Despite the smaller spatial context, superpixel-based segmentation of \ac{hsi} data ranks better than patch\_32-based segmentation for the \ac{asd} metric.
+\paragraph{Ranking stability} Across metrics, the rankings were generally in close agreement, with only one exception visible in \autoref{fig:benchmarking_box_ASD} and \autoref{fig:ranking_metrics}: Despite the smaller spatial context, superpixel-based segmentation of \ac{hsi} data ranks better than patch-based segmentation of RGB and \ac{tpi} data for the \ac{asd} metric.
 This may be attributed to the boundary-sensitive nature of the \ac{asd} metric.
-While the superpixel boundaries match the reference segmentation very well with an average lower bound for the \ac{asd} of \varSpxLimitASD if all superpixels were correctly classified (cf. \autoref{sec:limitations}), we see from the example predictions in \autoref{fig:image_examples} that sharp vertical and horizontal edges can be present in the patch\_32-based predictions.
+While the superpixel boundaries match the reference segmentation very well with an average lower bound for the \ac{asd} of \varSpxLimitASD if all superpixels were correctly classified (cf. \autoref{sec:limitations}), we see from the example predictions in \autoref{fig:image_examples} that sharp vertical and horizontal edges can be present in the patch-based predictions.
 These are due to our choice of aggregation scheme in which an image segmentation prediction is assembled from non-overlapping patches (cf. \autoref{sec:limitations}).
 The resulting incomplete and scattered boundaries are especially penalized by boundary-distance metrics such as the \ac{asd}, whereas well matching boundaries are rewarded (cf. \autoref{fig:ranking_metrics}).

-\paragraph{Ranking stability} Apart from the shift in the \ac{asd} ranking for the superpixel-based models, the ranking is relatively stable (deviations of the rank by only $\pm 1$ rank from the median) with one further exception: the pixel-based segmentation of \ac{hsi} data ranks better for the \ac{dsc} than for \ac{asd} and \ac{nsd}.
-A possible explanation are the incomplete and scattered boundaries of pixel-based segmentation predictions (cf. \autoref{fig:image_examples}) due to the lack of spatial context.
-These are penalized more heavily by boundary-distance based metrics such as \ac{asd} and \ac{nsd} compared to the (pixel-level) overlap-based \ac{dsc} (cf. \autoref{fig:ranking_metrics}).
-This finding is also supported by the segmentation examples of \autoref{fig:image_examples}, where the \ac{dsc} values are almost identical for all 5 models (including the pixel model with a \ac{dsc} of \varImageExamplesPixelDSC) for the \SI{95}{\%} quantile image, but the \ac{asd}, with a value of \varImageExamplesPixelASD, captures the noisiness of the pixel-based segmentation predictions much better.